Carbon Black - An Outlook for Opportunities

 Introduction to Carbon Black

-Carbon black results from partial or incomplete combustion or decomposition of aromatic oils, liquids and gaseous hydrocarbons.
-Due to various methods of preparation, carbon black is also widely recognised as furnace black, lamp black, acetylene black, channel black and thermal black.
+Carbon black results from partial or incomplete combustion or decomposition of aromatic oils, liquids, and gaseous hydrocarbons.
+Due to various preparation methods, carbon black is also widely recognized as furnace black, lamp black, acetylene black, channel black, and thermal black.

-Carbon black is a well recognised commodity product in European markets and is commonly available in the market in various forms such as powder, granules and pellets.
+Carbon black is a well-recognized commodity product in European markets.
+It is commonly available in various forms, such as powder, granules, and pellets.
 It is identified by EINECS 215-609-9 and CAS no 1333-86-4.
-It’s composed of pure elemental carbon and minute contaminants from the manufacturing process.
+It comprises pure elemental carbon and minute contaminants from the manufacturing process.

-The main applications of carbon black are in end-products that require characteristics such as colour, tint properties, reinforcement performance such as modulus and tensile strength, viscosity, die swell and fatigue resistance.
-Carbon black also provides high resilience and abrasion resistance for use in rubber products.
+Carbon black's main applications are in end-products that require characteristics such as color and tint properties, and reinforcement performance such as modulus and tensile strength, viscosity, die swell, and fatigue resistance.
+It also provides high resilience and abrasion resistance for use in rubber products.

 The Value Chain

 The primary end-application for carbon black is the rubber market sector.
-Within this market, production of automobile tyres account for a significant proportion of total usage.
-Other non-tyre applications include its use in rubber products such as conveyor belts, flaps, hoses and gaskets.
-Plastic industries also widely use carbon blacks for their masterbatch applications in fibers, moldings, conductive packaging, semi-conductive cable compounds and films.
-As pigment black they find use in a wide range of applications such as in printing, carbon paper, inks, paints & coatings, enamels, paper, printer cartridge and toner, leather finishes, dry-cell batteries, electrodes and carbon brushes, and tapes.
+Within this market, the production of automobile tires accounts for a significant proportion of total usage.
+Other non-tire applications include its use in rubber products such as conveyor belts, flaps, hoses, and gaskets.
+Plastic industries also widely use carbon blacks for their masterbatch applications in fibers, moldings, conductive packaging, semi-conductive cable compounds, and films.
+As pigment black, they find use in a wide range of applications such as in printing, carbon paper, inks, paints & coatings, enamels, paper, printer cartridges and toner, leather finishes, dry-cell batteries, electrodes and carbon brushes, and tapes.

 Hurdles in the Market

-Material handling and transport of products such as carbon black presents significant risk of soiling.
-As these products are available in various forms its possible to transport them in closed systems.
+Material handling and transport of products such as carbon black present a significant risk of soiling.
+As these products are available in various forms, it's possible to transport them in closed systems.
 Due to their flow properties, the most preferred mode of shipping is flexible intermediate bulk containers rather than rigid containers or silos.

 Growth Opportunities